AequilibraE/QAequilibraE/docs/source/processing_provider.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 AequilibraE traffic assignment can now be performed using a YAML file that contains the model input
 information.
 The process is straightforward: create a valid YAML file with your project path,
 required matrices, and valid parameters, and load it into AequilibraE.
-The code block below contains
-an example of a valid YAML configuration.

 .. image:: images/processing_provider_traffic_assignment.png
     :align: center
     :alt: Processing provider traffic assignment from file

+The code block below contains an example of a valid YAML configuration.

 .. code-block:: yaml
     :caption: Traffic assignment configuration

-    project: path_to_aequilibrae_project
+    project: path_to_project
-    result_name: name_of_result_file_to_save
+    result_name: test_from_yaml
     traffic_classes:
         - car:
-            matrix_path: path_to_aequilibrae_project/matrices/demand.aem
+            matrix_path: path_to_project/matrices/demand.aem
             matrix_core: matrix
             network_mode: c
             pce: 1